WhaleConnect/whaleconnect/README.md

 _This is under construction._

-## License
+## Licenses

-This repository is licensed under the third version of the GNU General Public License (GPLv3).
+This repository contains two licenses: the third version of the GNU General Public License (GPLv3) and the MIT license.

+The [GPLv3 license](/COPYING) applies to the NST source code and CMake build scripts.
+The [MIT license](/docs/MIT_LICENSE.txt) applies to all utility scripts that are not present in releases (e.g. Python downloaders).

 ## Third-Party Dependencies